devenes/terraform-docker-swarm-ecr-phonebook/README.md

 ## Description

-This project aims to deploy the Phonebook Application web application with Docker Swarm on Elastic Compute Cloud (EC2) Instances by pulling the app images from the AWS Elastic Container Registry (ECR) repository using Terraform.
+This project aims to deploy a phonebook web application with Docker Swarm on Elastic Compute Cloud (EC2) Instances by pulling the app images from AWS Elastic Container Registry (ECR) repository using Terraform.

 ## Project Architecture